ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

       Logical volume "data" successfully removed.
     ~~~

-3. To verify that the `data` volume doesn't exist anymore, you can check it with the `lvs` command.
+3. To verify that the `data` volume does not exist anymore, you can check it with the `lvs` command:

     ~~~sh
     $ lvs